galaxygrotesque/ReversiPlusPlus/README.md

 Inspired by Mozilla Firefox’s dark colour scheme, ReversiPlusPlus:

 - Uses a darker colour palette that is easier on the eye
-- Reduces visual noise by relying on colour/element contrast rather than borders and lines
+- Reduces visual noise by relying on colour and element contrast rather than harsh borders and lines

 |                              Ao3                               |                             Reversi                            |                           Reversi++                          |
 | :------------------------------------------------------------: | :------------------------------------------------------------: | :----------------------------------------------------------: |